digitalutsc/arks-service/README.md

 Database: Leave empty
 ````
 8. After logging successfully, create a database for the Ark Identifiers.
-9. In terminal, running `sudo nano /var/www/ark-services/NoidLib/custom/MysqlArkConf.php`, and paste the following code, and set the name of the database which has been created above to `$mysql_dbname`, then save it.
+9. In terminal, running `sudo nano /var/www/ark-services/NoidLib/custom/MysqlArkConf.php`, and paste the following code, and set the name of the database which has been created above to `$mysql_dbname`, and set `$encryption_key` and `securekey` for encyrption of Admin account's password, then save it.
 ````php
 <?php